-As of 2019, the agency will administer HUD Section 8 Moderate Rehab funding for 506 units operated by partner nonprofits serving extremely low-income individuals.
-All of these units are designated for homeless individuals.
+As of 2020, the agency anticipates administering HUD Section 8 Moderate Rehab funding for 461 units operated by partner nonprofits serving extremely low-income individuals.
+However, this number could reduce throughout 2020 as many housing partners are in the process of converting their units to project-based vouchers through the RAD program.